-- Tend to be a recent rebuild and often sized as a full-size family home - Better examples include extensive use of glazing and recess balconies facing the water.
+- Tend to be a recent rebuildand often sized as a full size family home - Better examples include extensive use of glazing and recess balconies facing the

-2.23 Buildings are generally arranged over two floors and of a scale akin to a large home.
+Buildings are generally arranged over two floors and of a scale akin to a large home.
 A steep pitch roof often envelopes the first floor and a recessed balcony.
 Better examples push the building envelope shape such as curved roofs, eyebrows or exemplify sustainable architecture.
 The building footprint is generally rectangular with either a wide or narrow frontage facing the water.

-2.24 Often elevations are treated with glazing, pale timber siding or render.
-Often there is a use of aluminium, glass or composite materials that can be in contrast, at times harmful, to the character older styles of chalets.
+Often elevations are treated with glazing, pale timber siding or render.
+Often there is a use of aluminium, glass or composite materials that can be in contrast, at at times harmful, to the character older styles of chalets.

-2.25 Often positioned close to the water with a private mooring cut for boats.
+Often positioned close to the water with a private mooring cut for boats.
 They are sometimes closer to maintained roads and can have easier access overland than other chalets.

-2.26 Boundaries are often more substantial with high timber fence panels.
+Boundaries are often more substantial with high timber fence panels.
 Boat sheds are also sometimes present on site.
 Sites have an open aspect to the river-frontage.